Skip to content

 Short answers, pulled from the story.

-When did the Beverly Cotton Manufactory officially open for business?
+When did the Beverly Cotton Manufactory open and when did it close?

-Why did the Beverly Cotton Manufactory stop operating permanently?
+Why did the Beverly Cotton Manufactory fail financially?